golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/golem-images.md

 ## Dockerfile command support

 All the Docker commands that are related to the definition of the image content are supported.
-So if you can create a Docker image from your Dockerfile, you should be able to convert it to a Golem image.
+So if you can build a Docker image from your Dockerfile, you should be able to convert it to a Golem image.

 Please take into account the following points: